ogfirstofhisname/openai-telegram-chatbot/README.md

 Learn more about OpenAI's system prompts [here](https://platform.openai.com/docs/guides/prompt-engineering/six-strategies-for-getting-better-results).

 ## Running the project
 To run the project, simply run `python chatbot.py` in the project's root directory.
+If you are using a virtual environment, make sure it is activated.